 The question I’m asked most frequently about Disney Parks is how much a trip costs.
 Frankly, there isn’t a quick answer I can give.
 There are many factors to a Disney vacation that are specific to the people going on them.
 Where you live, how long you are traveling for, what kind of lodging you prefer and eating habits are just a few items to consider.
-With that out-of-the-way, I thought it was time to give a general guide to the costs of a Disney vacation.
+So instead of a quick answer here’s a couple thousand words on the subject!
 We’ve already covered Disneyland and Walt Disney World and today we move on to Tokyo Disney Resort, the most complicated of all cost analysis!

 I’ll be going through different portions of a Tokyo Disney Resort (and Japan) vacation and estimating what their final cost will be.
 Most of my estimates will be for the cheaper options available, as I think that is a good starting point before choosing to enhance a potential vacation.